-Grain-free waffles made easily in a blender with cinnamon spiced apples and homemade caramel sauce.
-A healthful gluten-free, refined sugar-free breakfast recipe.
+Grain-Free Waffles made easily in a blender with cinnamon-spiced stewed apples and homemade caramel sauce.
+A healthful gluten-free, refined sugar-free breakfast recipe perfect for the fall and winter months!

 The only thing missing is a great playlist.